2000–01 Utah Jazz season

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., Malone was selected for the 2001 NBA All-Star Game, as a member of the Western Conference All-Star team; it was his final All-Star appearance.
 Meanwhile, Russell participated in the NBA Three-Point Shootout, and also participated in the NBA 2Ball Competition, along with Natalie Williams of the WNBA's Utah Starzz, while rookie shooting guard, and first-round draft pick DeShawn Stevenson participated in the NBA Slam Dunk Contest.
 Malone also finished in seventh place in Most Valuable Player voting.

-In the Western Conference First Round of the 2001 NBA playoffs, the Jazz took a 2–0 series lead over the 5th-seeded Dallas Mavericks, but would lose the next three games, thus the series, losing Game 5 by one point, 84–83 at the Delta Center, the Jazz's first round playoff loss since the 1994–95 season.
+In the Western Conference First Round of the 2001 NBA playoffs, the Jazz faced off against the 5th–seeded Dallas Mavericks, who were led by the quartet of All-Star guard Michael Finley, Dirk Nowitzki, Juwan Howard and Steve Nash.
+The Jazz won the first two games over the Mavericks at home, which included a Game 2 win at the Delta Center, 109–98 to take a 2–0 series lead.
+However, the team lost the next two games on the road, including a Game 4 loss to the Mavericks at the Reunion Arena, 107–77.
+With the series tied at 2–2, the Jazz lost Game 5 to the Mavericks at the Delta Center, 84–83, thus losing in a hard-fought five-game series; it was the first time that the Jazz lost in the opening round of the NBA playoffs since the 1994–95 season.

+The Jazz finished seventh in the NBA in home-game attendance, with an attendance of 792,196 at the Delta Center during the regular season.
 Following the season, Manning signed as a free agent with the Dallas Mavericks, while Vaughn signed with the Atlanta Hawks, and Benoit and Polynice were both released to free agency.